Enttoi/enttoi-gateway/README.md

   {
-    "sensorType": "cabin_door", // type of the sensor that reporting "sensorId": 1, // the identifier of specific sensor within list of types "state":1 // the code which corresponds to the current state of the sensor }
+    "sensorType": "cabin_door", // type of the sensor that reporting "sensorId": 1, // the identifier of specific sensor within list of types "state":1 // the code which corresponds to the current state of the sensor - can be either 0 or 1 }
   ```